Marching through March

 In the last week of last month, I went to Manila to bring my mother-in-law to the airport, get some documents, and visit my family.
 It was a quick trip, but it sure was busy and productive ☕

 Mom-in-law and I booked an Airbnb unit that looked like a British dollhouse.
 It reminded me of Kamiseta Hotel’s interiors; fun, floral, and feminine (see photo below).
 We stayed there for two days because papa had visitors at home.
-It was good because our sleepover gave us time to talk.
-When the challenging events transpired last year, Hubs and I were left to perform her responsibilities and deal with the consequences of issues that had nothing to do with us.
-We believe we have made enough sacrifices and that it's time to focus on our goals now.
-It was liberating to communicate my honest feelings to my in-law.
-Open communication is so important ☕
+It turned out to be better because our sleepover gave us time to talk about the challenging events that transpired last year, where Hubs and I were left to deal with the consequences of decisions and issues that were not ours.
+I expressed my sentiments, and I'm glad she understood because I needed to communicate my honest feelings to my mom-in-law. ☕

 When it was time to take her to the airport, papa picked us up in time.
 We arrived an hour earlier and said our goodbyes before parting ways.
 After that, I met with my family and had dinner together.
 My parents are making healthier food options now, and my sister is busy with her physical training.
 I am proud of Betina, who is upping her fitness game; it’s impressive.
 If there is a local version of American Ninja Warrior here in the Philippines, she would be qualified to join and win.
 Malakas si sister! (see photo below) 💪

 My sister with her teammate